 Drone-based cattle surveillance allows herders and farmers to spot cows in labor and direct farm-hands to the right location.
 Farmers then know someone will attend the birth sooner rather than later, with a good chance of a better outcome for all concerned.

 Using Drones To Spot Threats From Predators

 The safety of a herd is crucial at all times.
-Every cow is a prized possession with a great value as both a living creature and a commodity for the farm.
-Therefore, it is important that farmers keep an eye on for all kinds of threats to the health and well-being of these animals.
+Every cow is a prized possession with great value as both a living creature and a commodity for the farm.
+Therefore, it is important that farmers keep an eye on all kinds of threats to the health and well-being of these animals.